 Having a budget in place is the key to financial success!

 Have you ever started a budget without using categories?
 If so, I’m assuming it wasn’t easy.
-If you miss categories while budgeting, it’ll throw off your entire budget!
+If you miss categories while budgeting, your entire budget will be thrown off!

 Creating a budget that uses categories allows us to tell our money where to go before we even get our hands on it, which is pivotal to your success.